Sanshain/graphql-types-generator/README.md

  #### Currently there is support:
 - ✅ queries result typing
 - ✅ mutation result typing **(new)**
-- ✅ queries and mutation arguments
+- ✅ queries and mutation arguments typing including:
   - ✅ nullable arguments
   - ✅ required arguments
   - ✅ complex arguments (required unique field names of each argument in once query)
+- ✅ supports of nested interfaces (like `relay`)

 #### Does not support: